-Salaries for domestic staff in the UK have steadily increased over the past 10 years with the highest increases in London and surrounding areas.
+Salaries for domestic staff in the UK have steadily increased over the past 10 years.
+The highest increases can be found in London and the surrounding areas.
 Salaries and hourly rates for domestic staff have also grown steadily in other countries.

-However, the home help market in Great Britain has seen a decline since Brexit with less European and non-European staff coming to work in the country while clients are being more stringent with their outgoings.
+However, the home help market in Great Britain has seen a decline since Brexit.
+With less European and non-European staff coming to work in the country.
+And some clients are being more stringent with their outgoings.

-Even high income earners have suffered from a 20% decline in salaries.
+Even high-income earners have suffered from a 20% decline in salaries.
 There are also fewer foreign housekeeping staff seeking employment in the UK.
-This shift has resulted in lower salaries being offered but the market rates are still strong and domestic staff in the UK are among the highest earners compared to their counterparts in other countries.
+This shift has resulted in lower salaries being offered.
+However, market rates are still strong.
+And domestic staff in the UK are among the highest earners compared to their counterparts in other countries.

 Packages vary depending on whether the role is live-in or live-out housekeeper, as well as the overall conditions of the job.
 Expect to pay between 10 – 20% less than the rates below if you’re paying for a live-in housekeeper.